zeka0/ether/doc/lenet5.md

 ###Lenet5
 The file can be found in `\lenet5\lenet5.py`.
 `\lenet5\lenet5S_track.py` is a simplified form of lenet5 and can track down the training process.

+###MyLenet
+The file `myLenet.py` is a rather smaller version of __lenet5__.
+It can be trained really quickly and effectively.
+However, the error rate of it isn't very promising.